Quark, Strangeness and Charm: Recording

-At the end of 1976, after their Astounding Sounds, Amazing Music album and tour, Hawkwind was reduced to a five-piece following the departure of saxophonist Nik Turner and drummer Alan Powell.
-They recorded the single "Back on the Streets", and undertook an eight-date tour of England in December which featured embryonic versions of the Quark, Strangeness and Charm tracks "Spirit of the Age", "Hassan I Sabbah", and "Damnation Alley".
+At the end of 1976, after their Astounding Sounds, Amazing Music album and tour, Hawkwind were reduced to a five-piece following the departure of saxophonist Nik Turner and drummer Alan Powell.
+They recorded the single "Back on the Streets" and undertook an eight-date tour of England in December which featured embryonic versions of the Quark, Strangeness and Charm tracks "Spirit of the Age", "Hassan I Sahba" and "Damnation Alley".

 The group entered Rockfield Studios to record this album in January and February 1977, self-producing the album with help from resident engineer Dave Charles.
 However, Paul Rudolph left during the recording sessions having been given an ultimatum to "apologis[e] for something or leaving.
 I chose the latter, not fully understanding the situation".
 Guitarist Dave Brock expanded on his leaving with the explanation "You get an idea and you like things to be a sort of unit and we were in the studio and he was in a chair playing his bass and we were doing a high energy number!", while singer Robert Calvert added that "Rudolph was always carping about not doing [numbers influenced by science fiction] and it affects you."
 The 2009 2CD re-issue of the album includes early versions of tracks with Rudolph's contributions.

 Rudolph's replacement was Adrian "Ade" Shaw, bass player from the group Magic Muscle, who had shared Hawkwind's management and been the support act on the 1972 Space Ritual tour.
 Shaw's introduction to the group was after the backing tracks had been completed, so he was required to overdub his bass parts onto the existing tracks.
 Drummer Simon King lamented "I only wish that I'd recorded the rhythm tracks with him in the first place.
 For me the switch of bass players happened at just the right moment.
 With going back to using one drummer I needed help from a bass player and as things were I wasn't getting it."

-Paul Rudolph plays some instrumental parts on the track "Hassan I Sabbah", though he is not credited.
+Paul Rudolph plays some instrumental parts on the track "Hassan I Sahba", though he is not credited.
 On the later extended release his bass playing can be heard on the early outtakes of several songs, including an alternative version of the song "Damnation Alley".